KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction

-Several works have also utilized hybrid models to combine the data-driven methods with the physic-based models \cite{surya2022hybrid}.
-An unscented Kalman-filter (KF) was integrated with the NN model to generate accurate core temperature estimation with experimental validation in \cite{feng2020co}.
-Similarly, \cite{liu2022online} proposed a noise compensated extended KF for core temperature estimation where they utilized a NN model to characterize the model noises from available sensor data.
+Several works have also combined data-driven methods with physics-based models \cite{surya2022hybrid} to improve accuracy and interpretability.
+An unscented Kalman filter has been integrated with the neural network model to generate accurate temperature estimation with experimental validation in \cite{feng2020co}.
+Similarly, \cite{liu2022online} proposed a noise-compensated extended Kalman filter for core temperature estimation, where they utilized a neural network model to characterize the model noises from available sensor data.
 In \cite{surya2022hybrid}, a two-dimensional grid LSTM model was adopted, where the model-based heat generation estimation was incorporated as one of the input features to improve the core temperature estimation performance further.
-ML methods (artificial NN (ANN) \cite{arora2017neural} and convolutional NN (CNN) combined with the artificial bee colony optimization technique \cite{yalccin2022cnn}) have been also adopted for such heat generation rate estimation in LIB cells.
-Furthermore, to obtain reduced model-complexity in the hybrid models, \cite{yuan2024core} utilized numerical techniques to simplify the thermal model, and then fused the numerical model with a LSTM network for core temperature estimation.
+Machine learning methods such as artificial neural network \cite{arora2017neural} and convolutional neural network combined with the artificial bee colony optimization technique \cite{yalccin2022cnn} have also been adopted for heat generation rate estimation in battery cells.
+Furthermore, to obtain reduced model complexity in the hybrid models, \cite{yuan2024core} utilized numerical techniques to simplify the thermal model, and then fused the numerical model with an LSTM network for core temperature estimation. \cite{jia2025online} coupled an aging integrated electro thermal equivalent circuit model with a joint extended Kalman filtering framework for simultaneous estimation of battery core temperature, state-of-charge, and capacity.
+Similarly, \cite{shen2025physics} incorporated battery thermal physics into a recurrent learning framework to improve robustness under varying operating conditions.
+Furthermore, \cite{yuan2025online} proposed a physics-fused backpropagation neural network for online heat-generation and temperature prediction, and also demonstrated the effectiveness of coupling simplified thermal physics with neural estimators.